Samu01Tech/riassunti-uni/Cybersecurity/Cryptography, introduction and application.md

 SSL/TLS is used to guarantee:

-- communicaton with the exact website the user intended to connect to
+- communication with the exact website the user intended to connect to

 - content is not modified during transmission